selfcommunity/developers-doc/docs/apireference/v2/group/invite_users_to_group.md

 ---
-sidebar_label: Invite Users
+sidebar_label: Invite Users Or Accept Users
 sidebar_position: 1
-title:  Invite Users
+title: Invite Users Or Accept Users
 ---

-This endpoint follows a group.
+This endpoint allows user managers to invite or accept users to the group

 :::info